-Black Public Media Awards $225,000 to Creatives of Black Film and Immersive Technology Projects
+Black Public Media Awards $225,000 to Creatives of Black film and Immersive Technology Projects

 This year’s BPM Trailblazer Award recipient, Orlando Bagwell, is acknowledged for his moving, award-winning documentaries about Black people in America from slavery to present-day, navigating racism and violence and organizing for change.
 The Baltimore native and current Brooklyn resident’s work has been showcased on television, in theaters, at museums and major festivals around the world, garnering Oscar, Emmy and Peabody recognition.
 Sponsored by GBH, the BPM Trailblazer Award recognizes documentary filmmakers with more than two decades of experience working primarily in public media as a producer, director, writer or editor who have a strong track record of mentoring other Black media makers.

-This year’s PitchBLACK event included a week-long, virtual retrospective of Bagwell’s films, with registrants receiving special access to view Africans in America: The Terrible Transformation, Malcolm X: Make it Plain, Citizen King and four episodes of Matters of Race from Apr.
-25 through May 1.
+This year’s PitchBLACK event included a week-long, virtual retrospective of Bagwell’s films, with registrants receiving special access to view Africans in America: The Terrible Transformation, Malcolm X: Make it Plain, Citizen King and four episodes of Matters of Race from April 25 through May 1.
 Two episodes of Eyes on the Prize that he directed are available to the general public (people who did not register for PitchBLACK).
-For more information, visit here.
+For more information, visit: https://blackpublicmedia.org/events/bagwell-retrospective/

 The Nonso Christian Ugbode Fellowship, sponsored this year by Gimlet Media, was awarded to Spelman College senior and Milwaukee native Blanca Burch, who is majoring in international studies.
 She will use her NCU fellowship to develop AR components for her new, interactive coloring book The ABCs of Who I Can Be, which is meant to show children the multitude of career opportunities available to them.
 The NCU Emerging Fellowship, founded in 2016, supports creative technologists under age 30.

 PitchBLACK 2022 film jurors included Karen McMullen, features programmer at Tribeca and DOC NYC Film Festivals; Jason Fitzroy Jeffers, award-winning filmmaker and Jamila Farwell, creative executive at Netflix.
-Immersive jurors included Kimberli Gant, curator, Brooklyn Museum of Art; LaToya Peterson, co-founder and CXO, Glow Up Games and Loren Hammonds, co-head of documentary at TIME Studios.
+Immersive jurors included Kimberli Gant, curator, Brooklyn Museum of Art; LaToya Peterson, Co-founder & CXO, Glow Up Games and Loren Hammonds, co-head of documentary at TIME Studios.

 Created and presented by BPM, PitchBLACK serves as a platform where television and film executives and funders gather to identify rising Black talent and compelling stories.
 PitchBLACK 2022 is sponsored by the Corporation for Public Broadcasting, Netflix, Gimlet Media, GBH WORLD, PBS, ITVS and New York Women in Film and TV.